jjquek/defi-upgradeable-contract/README.md

 - **Greater Test Coverage**

 Testing beyond basic access control and ether depositing, we should try to validate the Manager functions in particular.
+On reflection, TDD/BDD would've been a better approach.

 - **Systems Thinking**